AnaMakarevich/anamakarevich.github.io/_posts/2019-03-30-Why_Cant_You_Sort_5_in_7_This_Way.md

 </ol>
 </p>
 <p>Summing up from 1) to 4): 6+8+2+4 = 20.
 And we also have to multiply by 2 for two branches we mentioned in the beginning.
 Total - 40
 ways to order our stones after the second step.
 40 is between 2^5 and 2^6.
-So the lower bound for 40 combinations is 6 in addition to these two steps.
+We need 6 bits to encode 40 different combinations.
+And we need 6 bits to guess the order of the stones and distinct between any two possible combinations.
+So the lower bound for 40 combinations is 6 steps.
+Add to this 2 steps we already made.
 So, **at least** 8 steps are required to sort 5 stones in this scenario, and it's no possible to do it in 7.
   <br />
   QED.
 </p>